 6. Boosts Morale of the Employees

-Good communication helps the workers to adjust to the physical and social aspect of work.
+Good communication helps the workers to adjust to the physical and social aspects of work.
 It also improves good human relations in the industry.
 An efficient system of communication enables the management to motivate, influence and satisfy the subordinates which in turn boosts their morale and keeps them motivated.

 Types of Communication